GunioRobot/tootsie/README.md

 Supported inputs at the moment:

 * HTTP resource.
 Currently only public (non-authenticated) resources are supported.
 * Amazon S3 bucket resource.
-S3 buckets must have the appropriate ACLs so that Tranz can read the files; if the input file is not public, Tranz must be run with an AWS access key that is granted read access to the file.
+S3 buckets must have the appropriate ACLs so that Tootsie can read the files; if the input file is not public, Tootsie must be run with an AWS access key that is granted read access to the file.

 Supported outputs:

 * HTTP resource.
 The encoded file will be `POST`ed to a URL.
 * Amazon S3 bucket resource.
-Tranz will need write permissions to any S3 buckets.
+Tootsie will need write permissions to any S3 buckets.

 Each job may have multiple outputs given a single input.
 Designwise, the reason for doing this -- as opposed to requiring that the client submit multiple jobs, one for each output -- is twofold: